 The flasher circuit was harvested from a toy.
-These flashing wands are glued together, and the batteries are "not replaceable" and unfortunately you have to break them to get to the batteries.
-I've never successfully opened one without ruining the clear plastic housing, but I saved the circuit boards hoping to reuse them someday.
+These flashing wands are glued together, and the batteries are "not replaceable".
+The only way to get inside one is to break it open.
+I've never successfully opened one without ruining the clear plastic housing, but I save the circuit boards hoping to reuse them someday.

 Once it was cut down, it was trimmed and the mask was cleaned off to expose the traces for soldering (later the rest of the mask was also removed for appearances).

 The switch came from an old circuit board.
-It was a beast to get loose!
+It was a beast to get loose without damaging it!

 Thanks to my Dremel, I was able to cut around it, and section the remaining circuit board so it was easier to desolder.